When My World Was Young 1945-56 The Yellow Brick Road 1956-60

 building with the red awning was the Blue Mill restaurant, popular with gay men.

 And then there was the Julius Bar - Julius's - on West 10th between Seventh Ave. and Greenwich Ave. in the Village, but it resisted with all it's might to keep from becoming an openly gay bar.
 Though it was a battle barely won, the management was unrelenting in its efforts no matter how many gay guys might patronize the place.
-The bar was not exactly comfortable as a result.
+I never felt really comfortable there as a result, but then that was their wish.

 A FULL-TIME JOB AND "THE BOYS" FIND AN APARTMENT